cdelgehier/oio-docs/doc/source/sandbox-guide/build_from_source.rst

 Runtime Dependencies
 ^^^^^^^^^^^^^^^^^^^^

-To run the sandbox, we need additional runtime dependencies:
+To run the sandbox, you need additional runtime dependencies:

 External services:

-* Redis: advanced key-value store used by Account services
+* Redis: advanced key-value store used by account services.

-* Beanstalkd: simple and fast work queue used by OpenIO to run background jobs
+* Beanstalkd: simple and fast work queue used by OpenIO to run background jobs.

 Libraries: